 develop critical thinking and analysis skills in order to familiarise themselves with fact-checking tools and techniques to effectively identify and evaluate fake information.

-Person(s) responsible for education, competence and continued professional development of staff in Article 24(1)(c)
+Person(s) responsible for education, competence and continuous training of staff in Article 24(1)(c)

 This role is crucial to provide assurance that legal obligations for competence of all those involved in care and use of animals within the establishment are being met.